TAMU-CSCE435-Pearce/Project/Report.md

           InitMessagePassing()
           array[numWorkers] readyFlags = {1} //master tracks ready workers
           if(rank == 0)
+            // master sends messages to worker threads with the current root info for worker threads to split off of
+            // master receives "This is done" message from workers and proceeds with next phase (intersection)

           else

           if(rank == 1)
+            // Initialize BVH
             BVH(position info, triangles)

           if(rank != 0) //workers continuously take jobs from master